EnrightLab/Courses-and-Practicals/EMBO_Heidelberg_2017/Intro_R/Intro_R_Practical.md

                ## [1] 4
                ## [1] 14.3

-To save one of these results, we can assign it to a variable, using the "&lt;-" symbol.
+To save one of these results, we can assign it to a variable, using the "&lt;-"  or "=" symbols.
 We can then use these variables in further operations.

 ``` r
 x <- 2+1